Rosberg takes Monaco hat-trick after Mercedes gaffe

 Russian Daniil Kvyat was fourth for Red Bull with Australian

-team mate Daniel Ricciardo fifth, after swapping places at the end, and Kimi Raikkonen finished sixth for Ferrari.
+team mate Daniel Ricciardo fifth and Kimi Raikkonen finishing sixth for Ferrari.

 Mexican Sergio Perez was seventh for Force India while Britain’s Jenson Button handed misfiring former champions McLaren their first points of the season with eighth place.